mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Yes.
 My junds left me and I was sent here as punishment.
 This place used to be equitable.
 The clear-minded still held the power here, but they would try to uplift the addicted.
 Shinna changed all that, bastardized all of the traditions that kept this place livable for the addicted.
 Now death and addiction hang in this place."

-"I noticed... a class hierarchy back at the pavilion."
+"I noticed... a class hierarchy back at the dome."

 "Shinna was a chemist in Shaki who somehow stumbled upon an antidote for Kanosin.
 Then thi came here with hae stockpile of antikan, and instead of giving it to us, thi used it as leverage to gain power over me.
 Now the upper class use it to get high at night and by morning they're back to normal."